hereisVaibhav/Presonal-Medic/README.md

-First create virtual enivronment in your Python environment then add all the files
+First create virtual enivronment (.env) in your Python environment then add all the files